http2/http2.github.io/faq/index.md

 For example, HTTP/1.1 defines [four different ways to parse a message](http://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html#sec4.4); in HTTP/2, there's just one code path.

-It's true that HTTP/2 won't be usable through telnet, but we already have some tool support, such as a [Wireshark plugin](https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=9042).
+It's true that HTTP/2 isn't usable through telnet, but we already have some tool support, such as a [Wireshark plugin](https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=9042).

 ### Why is HTTP/2 multiplexed?